 Students with a Bachelor’s degree from an accredited program who have an undergraduate grade point average between 2.5 and 2.8 may, with the permission of the Graduate Coordinator, take limited courses as non-degree students.
-These non-degree students should take CRIM 5800 Criminal Justice Scholarship and CRIM 5200 Administration of Criminal Justice.
+These non-degree students should take CRIM 5010 Criminological Theory, CRIM 5200 Administration of Criminal Justice.
 If they successfully complete these two courses with a grade of B or better, they may then make formal application to the program, submitting all required credentials.
-The Graduate Committee of the School of Criminology and Justice Studies then will review all relevant information and make a decision regarding admission to the program.

 A maximum 6 credits of graduate level course work taken at an accredited university outside of UMass Lowell with a grade of B or better may be transferred into the Criminal Justice master's degree program, with the approval of the graduate coordinator.

 You must complete a minimum of thirty-three (33) credits for the Master of Arts Degree, including a Core Course Sequence of fifteen (15) credits, which includes the following required courses: